isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution398.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-FacilityBot - Mid-Sized Facilities
+37500

 ### Support Level
-Up to Building & Construction for SMEs <br>
+Up to Additional criteria:
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-FM Workflow Automation
+Company Name:FacilityBot Pte Ltd
+Web URL: facilitybot.co
+Contact Hotline: 97480484
+Contact Email: sales@facilitybot.co

 ### Contact Information
-6000
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.